Vol. 63, 2024

 Determining

-how environmental factors and threats influence species occupancy
+how environmental factors influence species occupancy patterns is

-patterns is essential to establish more efficient management strategies
+essential to establish more efficient management strategies and

 Yellow-green Grosbeak (Caryothraustes